ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     ![](media/image8.png)

-4. Enable the **Autoscroll** toggle on the right to have the transcript scroll as the video progress and the current segment highlighted at any time
+4. Enable the **Autoscroll** toggle on the right to have the transcript scroll as the video progresses and the current segment will be highlighted at any time

     ![](media/image9.png)